anmolnagpal/devops-machine/README.md

 ```
 make brew
 ```
-##### 1.2 - then you need to install virtualbox, since our docker's setup relies on a virtual machine that is powered
+##### 1.2 - then you need to install virtualbox, since our docker's setup relies on a virtual machine that is poweredby virtualbox,
- by
-virtualbox,

 if you have it installed you can skip this step otherwise open up your terminal and run this command: